TimsTittus/404-Extension/README.md

 A little companion for your travels across the web.

-Ever wonder how often you land on a "Page Not Found" page?
+Ever wonder how often you land on a "Page Not Found" page? <br>
 We all end up in the internet's dead ends from time to time.
 This simple extension was born out of that curiosity.
 A small tool to keep a friendly count of those little 404 bumps along the road.

 It's not meant to be a big, important tool.
 It's just a small, quiet counter for anyone who's a little curious about their journey online.